 - Feeling the day job isn’t pressing the “meaningful” button, helping people stay in shape did.

 It turns out this fitness instruction side gig was pretty sweet for me.
 I started young and was able to adapt through all its iterations.
-Teaching got me focused on others and taught me how to better deal with people.
+Teaching got me focused on others and taught me how to deal better with people.
 Putting classes together developed an otherwise dormant creative muscle.

 Over the past decade, I’ve heard many open conversations about side hustles at work.
-I have heard stories of employees selling stuff online, doing consulting work in other fields, and doing group exercise instruction as a yoga instructor.
+I have heard stories of employees selling stuff online, consulting in other fields, and doing group exercise instruction as a yoga instructor.
 I get it.
 Yoga isn’t weird; it’s hip.

 As a result, I became more comfortable talking about my side hustle at work and elsewhere.
 I could write this article (so long as it was broad).
 Few, if any, are interested in the nuance of aerobic choreography.
 But, trust me, it is fascinating.